dev-formata-io/stof/web/README.md

 - Asynchronous **validation & transformation**

 > Think of Stof as a foundation for building robust and declarative data flows, config systems, or backend models.

+## Core Stof principle: Everything as Data
+Using data in whatever form it is defined should not be difficult.
+Stof is the glue-layer & interface for working with any type of data as a singular unified, portable, and embeddable document.

+Stof accomplishes this by treating every piece of data as a component in a general graph (document) of containers.
+Whether it's functions, fields, PDFs, binaries, or anything else, Stof organizes it neatly and provides an interface for it.

+The Stof runtime is a thin, embeddable runtime that allows a Stof document to manipulate itself through calling the functions it contains.
+Functions are just pieces of data like a field, so they can even operate on themselves.

+Libraries are the only way a Stof function can operate outside of the document (Ex.
+HTTP, filesystem, etc.), which are not saved with the document and are controlled by the host system.
+This sandboxed behavior is advantageous for sending logic + data over networks or in any untrusted environments.

 ## When to use Stof?
 Modern software (especially AI/ML, infra, cloud, CI/CD, and workflows) increasingly relies on structured data that needs to be: